BY Vicki Adame

 In honor of Women’s History Month, we’ve put together a list of Latinas who’ve been trailblazers with the determination to succeed.
 Some are well-known, while others, although they achieved amazing things, were lost to history.
 Here is our list of Latinas you should know.

-Justice Carmen Elisa Espinosa: On March 6, 2013, Justice Espinosa became the first Hispanic to serve on Connecticut’s Supreme Court.
+Justice Carmen Elisa Espinosa: On March 6, 2013 she became the first Hispanic to serve on Connecticut’s Supreme Court.
 She became a senior justice on July 16, 2017.
-Her history of firsts began on January 10, 1992, when she was appointed to the state’s Superior Court, where she was not only the first Hispanic but also the first woman to serve in that capacity.
-On March 16, 2011, Justice Espinosa was sworn into the Appellate Court.
+Her history of firsts began on Jan.
+10, 1992 when she was appointed to the state’s Superior Court, where she was not only the first Hispanic but also the first woman to serve in that capacity.
+On March 16, 2011 Justice Espinosa was sworn in to the Appellate Court.

 Evangelina Rodriguez, doctor, family planning advocate, educator: She became the first woman doctor in the Dominican Republic in 1909.
 She provided medical attention for free or for a few centavos.
 Knowing her patients could not afford the medications, she would give provide them for free.
 In 1921 she left for France to study gynecology, obstetrics and pediatrics at the University of Paris.
 Upon graduating in 1925 she returned to the Dominican Republic where she continued to work with the poor.
 She became an advocate for birth control and family planning.